Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

 It is a useful tool for **OSINT** (Open-Source INTelligence) to gather information on people.
 It can be integrated with Maltego for automatic social networks reconnaissance in GUI.

-### Shodan Database

-The Shodan database is a search engine use to search for various types of devices (webcam, router, server)...

 ### The WayBack Machine